-Overview of YBITS, YBID and Existing East Span
+Overview of YBITS Advanced Columns, YBID and SAS W2 Cap Beam

 The YBITS #1 contract will construct the mainline roadway structures from the SAS bridge to the YBI tunnel.
-On December 15, 2009, Caltrans opened three bids for the Yerba Buena Island Transitions Structures (YBITS) #1 contract.
-On February 4, 2010, Caltrans awarded the YBITS #1 Contract to MCM Construction, Inc. Construction work will start when the YBID contractor has completed demolition of the old viaduct structure.
-MCM Construction, Inc. is also the firm that constructed the Oakland Touchdown #1 contract.
+On February 4, 2010, Caltrans awarded the YBITS #1 Contract to MCM Construction, Inc.